-When do you go for an approach shot?
+When do you go for an approach shot in tennis ?

 You hit approach shot usually on a short ball that is coming slowly over the net.
 This would be the best time to go for an approach shot and attack afterwards.
 After you hit the approach shot it is very important that you split step and get ready for a volley.

-Common ways of hitting an approach shot from forehand side?
+Common ways of hitting a tennis approach shot from forehand side?